- Straight off the bat, we have Ralph's introduction as Fix-It Felix, Jr. is played.

-Ralph: Pac-Man!?
+Ralph: Pac-Man?!
 They invited Pac-Man?!
-That cherry chasing dot muncher isn't even part of this game!
+That cherry-chasing dot muncher isn't even part of this game!

 !
 Fashionably late, per the norm."

-And this bit after the near glitching accident.
+- And this bit after the near glitching accident.

 Vanellope: So how'd I do?

 Ralph: Umm, well you almost blew up the whole mountain.
-(Jumps as a Mentos falls into the cola lake and causes a minor eruption)
+[Jumps as a Mentos falls into the cola lake and causes a minor eruption]

 Vanellope: Right right, that's a good note.

-The hidden joke, of course, is that video game characters are having trouble driving stick (shift).
-As in joystick.
+- The hidden joke, of course, is that video game characters are having trouble driving stick (shift), as in joystick.

-The not-so-hidden joke is that many racing games of that era had stick shifts — with anything from two to four "gears" — but none of them ever had a clutch.
+- The not-so-hidden joke is that many racing games of that era had stick shifts — with anything from two to four "gears" — but none of them ever had a clutch.

-On top of that, it's an amusingly accurate depiction of someone learning to drive a manual transmission.
+- On top of that, it's an amusingly accurate depiction of someone learning to drive a manual transmission.
 Bonus points for Ralph not knowing what the clutch does, like people who've only learned on automatics.

-Ralph's encouraging words to Vanellope before she races.
+- Ralph's encouraging words to Vanellope before she races.

-This is easily missed, but when Ralph is flying through the Game Central station in his escape pod, he triggers the Surge Protector's random check again, both when exiting Hero's Duty and when entering Sugar Rush.
+- This is easily missed, but when Ralph is flying through the Game Central Station in his escape pod, he triggers the Surge Protector's random check again, both when exiting Hero's Duty and when entering Sugar Rush.

-Surge's expression in that moment!
+- Surge's "WTF" expression in that moment!

-While it is part of a serious moment, watching Pac-Man realize he got hit with the cake Ralph just splattered in his anger and watch his jaw drop in disbelief (mostly because he never got to eat that cake).
+- While it is part of a serious moment, watching Pac-Man realize he got hit with the cake Ralph just splattered in his anger and watch his jaw drop in disbelief (mostly because he never got to eat that cake).

-When Ralph explains to Vanellope why the medal is so important:
+- When Ralph explains to Vanellope why the medal is so important:

 Ralph: I go home with that baby around my neck and I'll get a penthouse!
 Pies!
 Ice sculptures!
 Fireworks!
 Ahh, it's grownup stuff.
 You wouldn't understand.

-Turbo's already narmy catchphrase "Turbo-tastic!" becomes even more hilarious when one watches the film in Spanish.
+- Turbo's already narmy catchphrase "Turbotastic!" becomes even more hilarious when one watches the film in Spanish.
 It turns into "TURBO-TASTEECO!!!"